 This spanakopita was delicious, and I enjoyed the pastry crust better as it had a nuttier flavor due to the the sesame seeds.
 Typically it is made with layers of flaky phyllo dough, which is also tasty but I do believe that it comes down to one’s preference.

 I enjoyed this slice of spanakopita at Diogenes Cafe-Restaurant in Plaka, Athens.

 In the past couple of times that I have visited Greece, I have been offered a very dense cake that was simple and delicious.
-The first time was at a café in Athens named Focaccino, it was a cute almond cake that sat in the glass case.
-It looked so simple and moist, plus I love anything with almond flavor.
-The almond cake was wonderful, and perfect with my blended coffee drink.
+It was ravani, which is a traditional semolina flour cake.
+The first time was at a café in Athens named Focaccino, it was a small chunk of ravani set on a napkin and served with my blended coffee drink.

-The second time was outside of Delphi, and we were all served an orange cake with lunch.
-Just like the almond cake, it was very dense and not too sweet.
-I love these simple flavorful cakes especially with a coffee drink.
+The second time was outside of Delphi, and we were all served ravani with orange zest during lunch.
+I loved these simple flavorful cakes especially when served with a coffee drink.

 Roasted Chicken with Greek Herbs and Potatoes

 I truly get excited with this simple meat and potato dish.
 In my opinion it starts with the quality of the chicken, and you can taste the difference between the ones in America.